Homeowner content is free. We may earn a commission when you click links through our site. Advertiser Disclosure

 photo of a woman and her dog in the kitchen next to a bag of diatomaceous earth

 The short answer is yes.
-Diatomaceous earth is safe to use around pets, but like any new product you bring into your home or use on your property, you should make sure you’re taking all the necessary precautions.
+Diatomaceous earth is safe to use around pets, and is commonly used to kill termites and be a pet-friendly ant killer.
+But like any new product you bring into your home or use on your property, you should make sure you’re taking all the necessary precautions.

 Diatomite is not considered harmful or poisonous to humans or animals, but it can be an eye, lung, and skin irritant if you’ve had a lot of exposure to it.
 Because of this, it’s wise to make sure any pets are out of the house when you’re treating your home.
 If the product is used on your pet’s bedding, be sure to thoroughly remove it all before your pet lays on it again.
 If removing your pet temporarily isn’t an option, you may wish to quarantine pets to certain rooms while the diatomaceous earth is being used in other parts of your home.